keuss/git-cheatsheet/README.md

 ## [Rebasing](https://strongbox.github.io/developer-guide/git/rebase-vs-merge.html)

+Need to incorporate the new commits in develop into your feature branch

  - In IntelliJ you need to be at your feature branch, from the bottom right corner, select the develop branch and "Rebase Current onto Selected" (Selected is develop)
  - What this will do is to rebase the feature branch onto the develop
  - In command line :